 Accessible Print refers to printed materials that have been made accessible for persons with disabilities.
 Students with limited mobility, print-based learning disabilities, or who have complete or partial vision loss often require Accessible Print materials in order to have equal access to academic coursework.
 The SAC provides this service to qualified students by converting textbooks and other course materials to an accessible format.
 The KU Libraries offer a number of Accessible Workstations to students who use Accessible Print materials and assistive technology.
-For more information, please visit KU Libraries' page on accessibility.
+For more information, please visit KU Libraries' Services for People with Disabilities.

 Students with limited mobility may require textbooks in digital format that are easier to transport and manipulate than regular books.
 Those with print-based learning disabilities may use assistive technology such as a computerized text reader to access printed materials.
 Blind or low-vision students have a wide range of needs which may include large print materials, braille or tactile formats, or screen-reading software.

 For more information, please refer to our accessible print policies and procedures below.

 Accessible Print Details

 Accessible print materials must be an approved accommodation before requests can be submitted.
 Because these materials take some time to create, it is important to begin the process of converting or acquiring accessible formats as early as possible.
 Please keep the following things in mind when placing your request:

 - Requests are completed on a first-come, first-serve basis. accessible print requests submitted after the start of the semester may take up to 6 weeks to complete.

 - Students are required to provide proof of purchase for all textbooks before receiving accessible formats.

 - SAC does not produce alternative text materials that are already available in the needed format at other sources.